MODFLOW-USGS/modflow6-examples/DEVELOPER.md

 pytest -v -n auto ci_build_files.py
 ```

-To run models, use `--run True`.
+To run models, use `--run`.
 To run in serial instead of parallel, omit `-n auto`.

 ### Using `jupytext`